Feliks Nowowiejski Music Academy: Other places

-A project for the construction of a new Music Academy building complex is currently ongoing, into order to gather all these scattered facilities in one place.
-An architectural competition should pick out the best project to be erected by 2020 on an abandoned green areas between streets Kamienna, Chodkiewicza and Gdańska Street.
+A project for the construction of a new Music Academy building complex is currently on the way, purpose of which is to gather all scattered facilities in one area.
+An architectural tender is to pick out the best project to be erected by 2020 on an abandoned green areas between Kamienna, Chodkiewicza and Gdańska.

 Artistic activities

-In addition to teaching and research activities, the Music Academy conducts a large-scale artistic activity, radiating through the whole Kujawy-Pomerania.
+In addition to teaching and research activities, the Music Academy conducts a large-scale artistic activity, famous through the whole Kujawy-Pomerania.